fmustafa17/WomenOfMarvel/README.md

 This also includes unit tests and a UI test that uses the [Builder Pattern](https://www.geeksforgeeks.org/builder-design-pattern/).

 ## Technical Notes
-This application uses the free [Marvel Develeoper API](developer.marvel.com).
+This application uses the free [Marvel Developer API](developer.marvel.com).
 The [Combine framework](https://developer.apple.com/documentation/combine) is used for data binding.

 ### Apple Libraries Used
 [CommonCrypto](https://developer.apple.com/security/) is used in order to return a hash string that is required to be sent in the query parameters of the Marvel Developer API.